StarRocks/starrocks/docs/en/using_starrocks/block_cache.md

 Compared to File Cache, Block Cache has the following advantages:

-- Fewer reads from object storage, meaning less cost on access to object storage (if your object storage charges based on access frequencies).
+- Fewer reads from object storage, meaning less cost on access to object storage (if your object storage charges based on access frequency).
 - Less write pressure on local disks and CPU usage, thus less impact on other loading or query tasks (because background loading threads are no longer needed).
 - Optimized cache effectiveness (because File Cache may load less frequently used data in the file).
 - Optimized control over the cached data, thus avoiding overwhelmed local disks caused by excessive data failed to be evicted by File Cache.